by Janelle Pavao

 Then something happened that would echo, incorrectly, through the annals of history forever.
 One of the soldiers was hit in the head with a club, and, as he fell, his weapon discharged.
 The soldiers thought there had been a command to fire, and they began firing on the crowd.

-Five men were killed in the riotous crowd that night, and one died two weeks later from the wounds.
+Three men were killed in the riotous crowd that night.
+Eight were injured, and two of those eight died of their injuries.
 The British soldiers were then taken to court in Boston, with none other than John Adams as their lawyer!

 They were found innocent, then taken to a court in England, found guilty, and severely punished.